-oxtimes Article is collected and sent without dismantling for recycling Article is collected and completely refurbished for reuse: ☐ The following parts are refurbished for use as spare parts: ☐ The following parts are subsequently recycled: Article cannot be recycled and is therefore: Sent for energy return □ Landfilled Note: In general, electrical and electronic equipment using components in the scope of the 7c-I exemption is not separately collected or recycled from other types of electrica and electronic equipment and so recycled using the same procedures as other WEEE.
-3) Please provide information concerning the amount (weight) of RoHS substance present in EEE waste accumulates per annum: In articles which are refurbished In articles which are recycled: In articles which are sent for energy return ☐ In articles which are landfilled Note: EU industry complies with all applicable waste legislation.
+Article is collected and sent without dismantling for recycling ☐ The following parts are refurbished for use as spare parts: ☐ The following parts are subsequently recycled: Sent for energy return □ Landfilled Note: In general, electrical and electronic equipment using components in the scope of the 7c-I exemption is not separately collected or recycled from other types of electrical and electronic equipment and so recycled using the same procedures as other WEEE 3) Please provide information concerning the amount (weight) of RoHS substance present in EEE waste accumulates per annum: ----------------------------------- In articles which are refurbished ☐ In articles which are recycled: In articles which are sent for energy return ☐ In articles which are landfilled Note: EU industry complies with all applicable waste legislation.
 The industry refurbishes EEE where this is practical, recycles materials where possible and uses landfill only as a last resort.
 No data is available on the quantities of components in the scope of the 7(c)-I exemption separately from all EEE, which are refurbished, recycled or landfilled.